j-morano/contemporary-z/README.md

     matches is equal to 1, it 'cd's to the directory with the shortest pathname.
     Else, if there are more than 1 match and 'substring_shortest' is 'false', 'cz' prints the interative selection menu.
+  * For the sake of efficiency, the directories last accessed more than a month ago are removed from the database.

 OPTIONS:
 Mandatory arguments to long options are mandatory for short options too.